Coronavirus Update New York City: NYC high schools set to resume in-person learning

-The New York City Department of Education announced, "We will be opening the doors of high schools for in-person learning on March 22."

-Mayor Bill de Blasio and incoming Schools Chancellor Meisha Porter are set to make the announcement during the mayor's press conference Monday morning.
+Mayor Bill de Blasio and incoming Schools Chancellor Meisha Porter made the announcement during the mayor's press conference Monday morning.

 About half of city high schools will be able to serve all or most of their students five days a week.